A while back, I had published children’s books, which can be seen below. These stories focus on the adventures of a young squirrel named Arthur.

 While difficult and even frustrating at first, the more you try and the more progress you make, the more you will feel a sense of accomplishment.
 You’ll feel a sense of pride, and will look at yourself with a greater sense of self-esteem.

 Arthur’s First Autumn was intended to help people learn the benefits of being more self-reliant, and the happiness they would feel once they have more confidence in themselves.

 Arthur’s First Autumn was published in a French version.
 “Le premier automne d’Arthur” was the title, which was included in the Salon du livre.
 Salon du live was a French book fair which was held at the Metro Toronto Convention Centre in September 2004.

 Le premier autumn d’Arthur was sold at the French language bookstore Librairie Champlain.
 Librairie Champlain was an exceptional resource for those seeking French literature, since it was providing services for public and educational institutions for almost forty years at that time.

 Arthur’s First Winter is a story about overcoming shyness and making new friends.
 While exploring the forest in winter, Arthur comes across a group of squirrels playing a game.
 Arthur wants to play, but does not know any of the other squirrels playing, and Arthur is very shy.
 It can be very intimidating at first (speaking from experience!).
 But by overcoming your shyness and reaching out, at the end of the day, you might have more friends than you realize!
 You’ll also end up having more confidence in yourself and be more outgoing in the future.

-When I wrote Arthur’s First Winter, it was with the intention of helping people reach out to meet new people, make new friends to share adventures with.
+This was an important story for me for two reasons: one, I hadn’t written a children’s story before, and two, shyness was something that I still work on overcoming to this day.
+So when I wrote Arthur’s First Winter, it was with the intention of helping people reach out to meet new people, make new friends to share adventures with.

 …and now available on Amazon Kindle!